 Ensuring you make the right choice of geotextile fabric for your project means understanding the differences between them.
 Generally, woven geotextiles have higher strength values, while non-woven geotextiles have higher flow rates and permeability.
 Here’s a rundown of the differences.

 All of these points are important to consider when choosing the right fabric for your geotextile installation.
-Depending on your project, it is vital to make sure you are using the right type of geotextile.
+Depending on your project, it is vital to ensure you are using the correct type of geotextile—whether it’s for filtration, separation, or reinforcement.

-Using the right product for your project will help improve the lifespan and overall design.
+Using the right product for your project will help improve both the lifespan and structural integrity of your design.
 For more information, feel free to get in touch with us.